Russwater RPG Ruleset

 Psychic damage is the most common damage type for mental ability non-lethal attacks and is more common in this game than in other forms of Dungeons and Dragons.

-For instance, a big, scary, intimidating creature with a strength of 16 can roar at a PC in combat and do non-lethal psychic damage.
+For instance, a big, scary, intimidating creature with a Strength of 16 can roar at a PC in combat and do non-lethal psychic damage.
 It won’t physically injure you, but it can reduce your HP meaning you are more vulnerable and less able to fight back.

 Also, a sweet, little grandma could command creatures to “stop fighting this instant!” and do non-lethal psychic damage to all combatants in the room.